 The Boston Lisp Meeting Returns

-Boston Lisp Meetings are held on a monthly basis to discuss a range of topics that may interest the greater Lisp community (including Common Lisp, Scheme, Clojure, Emacs, Racket, or any other programmable programming system).
+Boston Lisp meetings have been rare of late.
+We would like to go back to monthly meetings, if you are interested in giving talks please message the boston-lisp mailing group.
+We discuss a range of topics that may interest the greater Lisp community (including Common Lisp, Scheme, Clojure, Emacs, Racket, or any other programmable programming system).

 We encourage both veterans and newbies to come and meet, maybe becoming collaborators, mentors, or disciples on some Lisp project.
 Hobbyists, academics, and professionals are invited to socialize and chill out with a generally friendly group.
 There is no cost to attend.